Fireplace Maintenance Tips to Avoid Fire Hazards

 Seek Fire Damage Restoration Services

 If your home is damaged from a fireplace incident this winter, turn to DKI for help.
-We are proud to be an elite disaster restoration contracting organization with over 500 contractors around the country ready to help.
+We are proud to be an elite disaster restoration contracting organization with over 500 service providers around the country ready to help.
 Our fire damage restoration services consist of smoke and soot removal, deodorization, and structural cleaning.
 You can trust our cutting-edge techniques and systematic approach to ensure a safe environment for your family to return to.

 Learn more about our fire restoration services or request assistance—contact us online or call 844-354-2255 today.